OperationCode/operationcode_old_site/CONTRIBUTING.md

   * Each pull request is inspected by the following bots:

-    * [Hound](https://houndci.com) - Checks for style validation errors during pull requests.
-If it finds any errors, it will post a follow-up comment on the issue with the errors.
-Think of Hound as your Drill Sergeant.
-If this happens with a pull request you are submitting, please fix the errors and resubmit.
+    * [CodeClimate](https://codeclimate.com) - Checks for style validation errors, insecure and problematic code on pull requests.

     * [Travis](https://travis-ci.org/) - Runs the test suite on each check in, and deploys each change that gets merged.